N02870941/personal_site/README.md

 All of the following instructions assume that you are in the `personal_site` directory

 ### Running with Gulp
 This has browser-sync (auto reload) enabled, and will run the app on port 3000.
-I recommend running the app with gulp when developing to see changes happen in real-time, rather than manually restarting the node server, and reloading the page.
+I recommend running the app with `gulp` when developing to see changes happen in real-time, rather than manually restarting the node server, and reloading the page for each edit that you make.

     gulp start

 ### Running with Node
-If you do not want browser-sync, you can simply run the app via nodeJs.
-This will run the app on port 8080.
+If you do not want browser-sync, you can simply run the app on port 8080 via `node`.

     node server.js

 ### Running with Docker Compose
-If you want to run the server using Docker Compose, you may execute the following:
+If you want to run the server on port 8080 using `docker-compose`, you may execute the following:

     docker-compose up

-### Running with Docker
-If you want to run the server as a Docker container, you may execute the following:

-1. Build the image and tag it as the latest

-        docker build -t jabari_dash/personal_website:latest .

-2. Get the list of Docker images

-        docker images

-3. Copy and paste the latest image's id
-Run the latest image on port localhost:8080

-        docker run -p 8080:8080 <image id>

-**Note:** This application was not developed on, or intended to run on Windows machines.
+**Note:** This application was not developed on, nor intended to run on Windows machines.
 Currently, the server-side script that resizes images is only compatible on Unix-based machines.